 H3.
 Risky betting behavior is a mediator between impulsivity and GD severity.

+As we regard impulsivity as multifaceted construct, we assume in detail that the predictor impulsivity will consist of (a) impulsive choice, (b) impulsive action, and (c) impulsive personality traits.
+Accordingly, hypothesis testing will take all 3 facets into account (see subsection ‘Hypothesis testing’).
 The results of this study will improve the causal understanding of problematic developments in gambling behavior and provide targets for early prevention measures.

 Method